Sunginyoung/THERAPI/README.md

 python test_TCGA.py
 ```
 Running the above code predicts the drug response of the target domain data (patient tumor data from TCGA).
-The predicted value is stored in the `output` folder
+The predicted value is stored in the `output` folder.

 ## Contact